 - a) The patient should fast prior to each of the following procedures. - b) Esophageal, stomach, or duodenum specimens - i.
-Esophageal specimens are primarily used to detect Candida species, cytomegalovirus (CMV), and HSV infections.
-Stomach and duodenal specimens are primarily used for the detection of Helicobacter pylori. - Duodenal specimens can also be used for the detection of Giardia species and the larvae of S. stercoralis and A. lumbricoides. - (a) Pass an endoscope orally. - (b) Obtain specimens through a channel in the endoscope by using one of the following procedures. - (i) Using biopsy forceps, obtain samples from the esophagus, stomach, or duodenum. - (ii) Using a sheathed brush, brush suspicious areas several times to obtain adequate cellular material.
+Esophageal specimens are primarily used to detect Candida species, cytomegalovirus (CMV), and herpes simplex virus (HSV) infections.
+Stomach and duodenal specimens are primarily used for the detection of Helicobacter pylori. - Duodenal specimens can also be used for the detection of Giardia species and the larvae of Strongyloides stercoralis and Ascaris lumbricoides. - (a) Pass an endoscope orally. - (b) Obtain specimens through a channel in the endoscope by using one of the following procedures. - (i) Using biopsy forceps, obtain samples from the esophagus, stomach, or duodenum. - (ii) Using a sheathed brush, brush suspicious areas several times to obtain adequate cellular material.